preetikaanjana/mp3by4/README.md

-**MP3by4 - freshblues**
+**MP3by4**

-MP3by4 is a chrome extension (to-be) developed by 'freshblues', which converts the text content of a webpage into a well-summarised video narrated by fan-favourite sitcom stars.
+MP3by4 is a chrome extension (to-be) developed by 'Preetika Anjana', which converts the text content of a webpage into a well-summarised video narrated by fan-favourite sitcom stars.
 Our fictional characters read up and summarise all the page content, giving you an option to take away ready-made notes along with the video.

 **Implementation**